openresty/lua-nginx-module/README.markdown

 This directive is designed to execute short, fast running code blocks as the Nginx event loop is blocked during code execution.
 Time consuming code sequences should therefore be avoided.

-This directive is implemented by injecting custom commands into the standard HttpRewriteModule's command list.
-Because HttpRewriteModule does not support nonblocking I/O in its commands, Lua APIs requiring yielding the current Lua "light thread" cannot work in this directive.
+This directive is implemented by injecting custom commands into the standard [ngx_http_rewrite_module](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html)'s command list.
+Because [ngx_http_rewrite_module](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html) does not support nonblocking I/O in its commands, Lua APIs requiring yielding the current Lua "light thread" cannot work in this directive.

 At least the following API functions are currently disabled within the context of `set_by_lua`: